SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A code style is a set of rules for how to format source code.
 A code formatter is a program that imposes certain stylistic conventions on the code by formatting it automatically.
 Prettier is a code formatter that doesn't allow config, instead imposing opinonated but mostly uncontroversial defaults, thus allowing you to move on with your life.
+Prettier works for most languages relevant for web development.
 A code formatter can be used together with a linter, however the code formatting functionality of a linter must typically be disabled.

 ## Modelling